tpiliposian/audits/README.md

 ## Audits with Hexens

-A full list of non-confidential reports I participated from security reviews/audits with Hexens can be found [here](https://github.com/Hexens/Smart-Contract-Review-Public-Reports).
+A sample of the audits I participated in with Hexens:

 | Protocol | Category | Date | Report |
 | - | - | - | :-: |